Walmart+ Hidden Fees and Extra Costs in 2026

 Big items can break the illusion fast.

-If your order includes furniture, bulky household items, or other oversized products, do not assume the membership wipes out every shipping cost.
+If your order includes furniture, bulky household items, or other oversized products, don’t assume the membership wipes out every shipping cost.

-5. Certain categories do not count the way you expect
+5. Certain categories don’t count the way you expect

-Walmart’s fee schedule says some categories, including pharmacy, photo, wireless, and tires, do not count toward the $35 minimum amount and do not ship free in the normal way.
+Walmart’s fee schedule says some categories, including pharmacy, photo, wireless, and tires, don’t count toward the $35 minimum amount and don’t ship free in the normal way.

 If you assumed every item in your cart helped you clear the threshold, this is the kind of detail that can throw off the math.